-After nine years without a trophy, there was a serious amount of pressure on the Gunners as they arrived at Wembley for the 2014 FA Cup final against Hull City.
+After nine years without a trophy, there was a serious amount of pressure on us as we arrived at Wembley for the 2014 FA Cup final against Hull City.

 Arsène Wenger’s side were heavy favourites to secure their first piece of silverware since 2005 but, having experienced late heartache in the 2011 League Cup final, many wondered whether the weight of expectation would prove too much for them again.

 Nerves were frayed among the red hordes in the sun-drenched stands of Wembley, and we got off to the worst possible start, conceding twice in the opening eight minutes.
 First, James Chester diverted Tom Huddlestone’s mis-hit shot past Lukasz Fabianski, then Curtis Davies lashed home a rebound after Alex Bruce’s header hit the post.

 "The Gunners’ emphatic victory put them out on their own with a record 12 triumphs."

 It could have got even worse, as Kieran Gibbs headed off the line from Bruce - but Arsenal received a lifeline when they needed it most, with Santi Cazorla bending home a stunning free-kick to halve the deficit.
 That settled Wenger’s side down, knowing they had plenty of time to draw level.